 Designated as a National Recreation Trail in 2007, Alamosa South Bluff National Recreation Trail is not your ordinary hiking trail.
-It is an outdoor classroom for kids in Denver, a venue for a fun family outing, and a birdwatcher’s paradise.
-It is a 1.10 mile long greenway type, out and back trail and a relatively easy one.
-It is flat with an average grade of 1% suitable for hikers and bikers of all skill level.
+It’s an outdoor classroom for kids, a venue for a fun family outing, and a birdwatcher’s paradise.
+It’s a 1.1-mile long greenway type, out and back trail, and a relatively easy one.

-Alamosa South Bluff National Recreation Trail begins off of Hansen’s Bluff Road in the southeast edge of Alamosa National Wildlife Refuge.
+Alamosa South Bluff National Recreation Trail begins off of Hansen’s Bluff Road on the southeast edge of Alamosa National Wildlife Refuge.
 The trail traverses from north to south through riparian corridors, wetlands, and river oxbows.
-It is very easy to follow- no tricky intersections nor unclear pathways.
+It’s very easy to follow as there are no tricky intersections nor unclear pathways.

 From Alamosa, drive through US Highway 160 East for 4.3 miles.
 Turn right onto County Road 114 S/ Newsome Road then turn left onto County Road 8 South.
 Finally, turn right and stay on S 116 Road/ Hansen’s Bluff Road.
 The trail is on the left side just off the road.